SanctionTLO/SanctionTLO/README.md

 ## Getting Started

-Here's a quick example of how to perform an SSN lookup using `SanctionTLOAPI`:
+Here's a quick example of how to perform an SSN lookup using `SanctionTLO`:

 ```python
 from SanctionTLO import SanctionTLOAPI